pranavpr/cardinfo.github.io/_posts/2019-11-01-hdfc-bank-launches-diners-club-privilege-credit-card-review.md

 {% include star-rating.html rating=4.5 rewards=4.5 fees=4 features=5 %}

+**PS**: HDFC Bank has introduced new benefits on Diners Club Black Credit Card making it even better.
+Read about the new benefits [here](/hdfc-bank-introduces-new-benefits-on-diners-club-black-credit-card/).

 _What do you think of new HDFC Bank Diners Club Privilege Credit Card?
 Let me know in comments below._